San Diego City Grading Public Improvements Performance Bond

 The San Diego City Grading Public Improvements Performance Bond must be issued by a surety bond provider certified by California’s Department of Insurance.
 The parties in the agreement are the Principal (permit applicant or contractor), Obligee (San Diego City), and Surety/Bond Company or Obligor (surety bond provider/insurance).

-The Obligor will guarantee the compensation (performance bond) of the Obligee should the Principal fail to deliver agreed upon services or violate any licensing provisions.
+The Obligor will guarantee the compensation (performance bond) of the Obligee should the Principal fail to deliver agreed-upon services or violate any licensing provisions.
 The Obligor will receive and assess the validity of all public claims where compensation may only amount to the total penal sum agreed upon in the bond form.

-The validity of claims are received and determined directly by the Obligor, acting as an independent third party in the process.
+The validity of claims is received and determined directly by the Obligor, acting as an independent third party in the process.
 All paid claims, including the premiums and legal fees, must be reimbursed by the Principal to the Bond Company.

 The Obligor is secured through an indemnity agreement as the permit applicant or licensed business will ensure the full reimbursement of the claims, including legal fees and premiums.
 This agreement shall be made before the execution of the bond.